Dr. Asefi painting at the Asefi Art Gallery, Kabul

 The plan begins

-An official at the Foreign Ministry — a holdover from the previous government — approached Dr. Asefi about repairing several paintings that had been damaged during the civil war.
+In 1998, officials at the Foreign Ministry approached Dr. Asefi.
+They knew his background — before the Taliban, he had restored and produced paintings for the ministry — and asked him to repair several works that had been damaged during the civil war.
 He accepted the commission.
-And then, alone in those halls, surrounded by works that the regime had marked for destruction, he began to form a plan far more audacious than any restoration.
+And then, alone in those halls, surrounded by paintings the regime had marked for destruction — most of them valuable works by foreign artists, alongside some of his own — he began to form a plan far more audacious than any restoration.

 The concealment